 At the completion of DPIR, an eight-word table is written on sector 0000.
 The first word (word 0) of the table contains the sector address 0000.
 Words one, two, and three contain the first sector address of any defective cylinders found (maximum of three).
-When there is no defective cylinder, these words contain 0658{16} .
+When there is no defective cylinder, these words contain $0658{16}$ .
 Word 4 is reserved.
 Words five, six, and seven contain a five character ID name in packed EBCDIC.
 Words five and six contain two characters per word, and word seven contains an EBCDIC character in the left half of the word and an EBCDIC blank in the right half of the word.

-To determine which sectors are defective, the user can dump core upon completion of execution; the defective sector table starts at location 0739 and the actual count of defective sectors is in location 035E.
+To determine which sectors are defective, the user can dump core upon completion of execution; the defective sector table starts at location 0771.